-Did you know although the Starbucks Trenta is a cup for cold drinks, you can not get a Frappuccino in a Trenta cup as there are no dome lids and the amount of sugar is considered too irresponsible for a single drink?
+Did you know that you can not get a Frappuccino in a Trenta cup?
+The reason is that there are no dome lids for it and also the amount of sugar that would be in a Trenta frappuccino is considered too irresponsible for a single drink.

 The names of the Starbucks cup sizes have been around for so long that they have become part of its brand.

 However, you can still use the more common cup sizes such as medium, or large when ordering at Starbucks and the baristas will understand what you mean.
 If you ask for a medium-size drink, a grande is served and for a large drink, you will get a venti.